seinecle/blog/_posts/2022-08-09-java-for-frontend-indie-app.md

 # Primefaces: huge list of free components and themes for JSF

 JSF comes with a long list of components that create the classic parts of an html page, so that you don't have to do it yourself.
 For example, use the [`<h:dataTable>`](https://www.javatpoint.com/jsf-datatable) tag to create a table that displays some data that is loaded from your backend.

-This is already super useful, but there is better: a company called Prime, which is around for a very long time, develops a suite of components that are drop-in replacemens for the regular JSF components - and they come with additional features and benefits.
-Instead of the `<h:dataTable>`, just use the  Look at the showcase for the `<**p**:dataTable>` tag.
+This is already super useful, but there is better: a company called Prime, which is around for a very long time, develops a suite of components that are drop-in replacements for the regular JSF components - and they come with additional features and benefits.

+Instead of the `<h:dataTable>`, just use the `<**p**:dataTable>` tag.
 It gives you a [basic data table](https://www.primefaces.org/showcase/ui/data/datatable/basic.xhtml), but you can easily add a [column toggler](https://www.primefaces.org/showcase/ui/data/datatable/columnToggler.xhtml), or [dynamic colums](https://www.primefaces.org/showcase/ui/data/datatable/columns.xhtml), or [edit functions](https://www.primefaces.org/showcase/ui/data/datatable/edit.xhtml) on the table... !! **And all this is responsive of course**.

 # Your feedback